Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 Never apply over-the-counter medicated creams without consulting a pediatrician.

-When A Parent Should See The Doctor
+When A Parent Should Take Doctor’s Advice

 1. If the bumps are spreading across the body rapidly.